nethmidileka/nethmidileka/README.md

 # About Me

-Hello there! 👋 I'm Nethmi Dileka, a passionate student of Computer Science with a keen interest in web development, machine learning, and artificial intelligence.
+Hello there! 👋 I'm Nethmi Dileka, a passionate student of Computer Science with a keen interest in Backend development, machine learning, and artificial intelligence.
 Welcome to my GitHub profile!

 ## About